-The final step in the NEPA process is the preparation of the ROD, which presents a concise summary of the decision made by a federal agency.
-The ROD can be published immediately after the Final EIS/R wait period has ended.
-Federal agencies using the Final EIS/R for permitting or funding decisions would prepare a ROD following a minimum 30-day wait period.
-The ROD will summarize the proposed action and alternatives considered in the EIS/R, identify and discuss factors considered in the federal agency's decision, and state how these considerations entered into the final decision.
-If appropriate, the ROD will state how Phase 2 of the SBSP Restoration Project will be implemented at Eden Landing and describe any associated mitigation measures.
+The final step in the NEPA process is the preparation of the Record of Decision (ROD), which presents a concise summary of the decision made by USFWS.
+The ROD can be published immediately after the Final EIS/R comment period has ended.
+After the conclusion of the 30-day waiting period on the Final EIS/R, USFWS will begin to prepare the ROD regarding the SBSP Restoration Project, Phase 2.
+The ROD will summarize the proposed action and alternatives considered in the EIS/R, identify and discuss factors considered in the federal lead agency's decision, and state how these considerations entered into the final decision.
+If appropriate, the ROD will state how Phase 2 of the SBSP Restoration Project will be implemented and describe any associated mitigation measures.
 Final signature of the ROD will follow.